Pentax: Products

-The corporation is best known for its "Pentax" brand cameras, starting with the pivotal "Asahi Pentax" single-lens reflex camera of 1957.
-Asahi's first series of cameras, the Asahiflex of 1952, had been the first Japanese-made SLRs for 35mm film, and the Asahiflex IIB of 1954 the first Japanese SLR with an instant-return mirror.
-The Asahi Pentax itself was the first Japanese fixed-pentaprism SLR.
-In 1969 under the sub-brand "Pentax 6x7", the company started to produce medium format 120 6x7cm cameras.
-In 1990 the company renamed the sub-brand from "Pentax 6x7" to "Pentax 67".
-The company produced Pentax 67 cameras until 1999 and ceased distribution in 2002.
+Asahi Optical Co Ltd is best known for Asahi Pentax 6x7 medium format film cameras and the later Pentax Corporation is best known for Pentax 67 medium format film cameras.

+In 1990, the Asahi Optical Co.
+Ltd renamed the sub-brand from "Pentax 6x7" to Pentax 67.
+The company produced Pentax 67 cameras until 1999 and ceased trading in 2002.

 The success of the "Pentax" series was such that the business eventually renamed itself "Pentax Corporation" after the 35mm product line.
 Although the corporation ultimately merged into Hoya Corporation, it eventually was purchased by Ricoh, which continues to develop and market digital cameras under the Pentax brand.
 Currently, Pentax DSLRs are manufactured in Cebu, Philippines, while digital Pentax lenses are manufactured in Hanoi, Vietnam, under Pentax Ricoh Imaging Products.

+In June 17, 2024, Pentax launched their latest product, the Pentax 17.
+The Pentax 17 is a half-frame camera with a fixed zone focusing lens, a magnesium alloy body, and a price tag of $500.
+The Pentax 17 is the company's first film camera in over two decades.